 Life aboard any ship is dangerous, and the Star of India has had her share of misfortunes.
 Ghosts of several unfortunate sailors and passengers are said to still remain aboard the ship.

 One story dates back to 1884 when a young stowaway still in his teens by the name of John Campbell was discovered and put to work.
 Soon after, Campbell lost his footing high in the rigging and fell 100 feet to the deck.
 His legs were crushed.
 Three days later he died and was buried at sea.
 Visitors to this ship sometimes report feeling a chilled hand touching them when close to the mast where Campbell fell.
 Or is it Campbell himself?

 Star of India Address: 1492 N Harbor Dr, San Diego, CA 92101

 8. William Heath Davis House

-For those bold and gutsy individuals who dare to continue on this spirited day, head to the Gaslamp Quarter to visit the William Heath Davis House.
+For those bold and gutsy individuals who dare to continue on this spirited day, head to the Gaslamp Quarter to visit the William Heath Davis House, now known as the Davis-Horton House.
 Constructed by Davis in 1850, the house remains the oldest structure in what is now downtown San Diego.
 The spirit of an unknown Victorian woman has been reported to still reside there today.